 Heartsease (Viola tricolor): loving thoughts

 Heartsease is also known as the Holy herb, Herba sacra and Holy plant; plus many other names.
 The Egyptians believed it originated from the tears of Isis.
 A Greek legend has it that the delicate white flowers were worshiped by Eros.
 To inhibit this worship, Aphrodite coloured them, which resulted in tricolor coloration.
-According to Roman mythology, the wild pansy turned into the Love-in-idleness as Cupid shot one of his arrows at the imperial votaress, but missed and struck it.
+According to Roman mythology, the wild pansy turned into the Love-in-idleness as Cupid shot one of his arrows at the imperial votary, but missed and struck the flower.
 As Cupid is the god of desire, affection and erotic love, the flower’s juice received the trait to act as love potion and the flower ‘before milk-white’ turned ‘purple with love’s wound’.
 Both the Greek and Roman priests wore amulets made of it and the Romans also used it to purify their altars after sacrifices.